Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: On-Chip Communication Architectures

 \begin{itemize} \item Node: Any IP or cluster of IPs that have bus for internal communication. \item Link: Connects two nodes physically.
 Link may have one or more logical or physical channels. \item Network Interface: IPs and NoC communicates through network interface.
 It may include conversion of data between two mediums.
 It decouples communication from computation. \item Router: It forwards data according to pre-defined routing protocols. \end{itemize}

-A packet is the basic unit of transfer in a NoC.
-The idea of communication in a NoC is to route packets through a series of nodes between the source and destination nodes.
-The packet is further subdivided into basic flow control units, called flits, and the flits are transferred between the routers.
+A packet is the basic unit of transfer in an NoC.
+The idea of communication in an NoC is to route packets through a series of nodes between the source and destination nodes.
+The packet is further subdivided into basic flow control units, called flits, which are transferred between the routers.
 A typical NoC protocol uses two types of packets, control and data packets.
 Figure~\ref{fig:noc_packet_structure} shows the structure of a data packet.
 As shown in Figure~\ref{fig:mesh_noc_and_router_micro}, the following steps will be followed when the source node (S) wants to request data from the destination node (D).
-First, the node S generates a control packet requesting data from the node D with necessary headers and injects to the network interface of S. Then, the network interface of S will divide the message into a head flit, multiple body flits, and a tail flit.
-The network interface injects the flits to the neighbouring router.
+First, node S generates a control packet requesting data from node D with necessary headers and injects into the network interface of S. Then, the network interface of S will divide the message into a head flit, multiple body flits, and a tail flit.
+The network interface injects the flits into the neighboring router.
 The flits will hop from one router to the next (uses X-Y routing in this example) until it reaches the destination router.
-The final router will inject flits to the network interface of D. Then, the network interface of D will collect all the flits and provide D with the assembled message.
-Finally, D will generate a data packet and inject it to the network interface of D. Similar steps will commence and S will receive the data as the response.
+The final router will inject flits into the network interface of D. Then, the network interface of D will collect all the flits and provide D with the assembled message.
+Finally, D will generate a data packet and inject it into the network interface of D. Similar steps will commence and S will receive the data as the response.

-\subsubsection{Routing Protocol :}
+\subsubsection{Routing Protocol:}

 Routing protocol defines the path of moving data from source to destination.
 There are some basic characteristics in a routing protocol: